 Pros

-- B12 bronze is a good upgrade from entry-level B8 cymbals
+- B12 bronze is a good upgrade from entry-level brass or B8 cymbals

 - Consistent sounds throughout each cymbal